 If it wasn’t for the size, I’d be inclined to pack one because having a family of four with a dog means car space is limited but I like them because they feel safe and sturdy.

 4. Best Oscillating Electric Camping Heater: Pro Breeze Mini Ceramic Fan Heater 2000w

-The Pro Breeze is similar to that of the Beldray in terms of function.
+The Pro Breeze (Amazon) is similar to that of the Beldray in terms of function.
 The one significant difference however is that the Pro Breeze oscillates, that’s right (!), it turns around a bit 😉

 Joking aside, it is genuinely a great addition to the standard heater.
 As I mentioned above moving air around a tent is a great way to help reduce condensation and the additional oscillation helps move the air to all corners of the tent.
 It’s also great for distributing the heat towards a larger area.
 If you’re all sat on the couch then no longer do you have to fight to be in the “warm spot”. 😉